Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 News
 ======
+- [06/2025] Our paper recognized with honorable mention awards at 2025 IJCNN conference!

 - [05/2025] Our two papers have been accepted by <b>IEEE MWSCAS 2025</b>.
 Congratulations, Justin!

 - [05/2025] Our three papers have been accepted by <b>IEEE FIE 2025</b>!